Grzegorz Krychowiak: Al-Shabab (loan)

+Abha

+On 30 July 2023, Saudi side Abha announced the signing of Krychowiak on one-year deal with an extension option, where he was reunited with former Poland national team manager Czesław Michniewicz.

+Anorthosis Famagusta

+On 28 September 2024, after spending the previous three months without a club, Krychowiak joined Cypriot outfit Anorthosis Famagusta on a deal until the end of the season.

+Mazur Radzymin

+In October 2025, Krychowiak was registered to play as an amateur until June 2026 for seventh-tier side Mazur Radzymin, joining fellow former Poland international Jakub Rzeźniczak.

+He made his debut on 25 October 2025 match against the C-team of Polonia Warsaw, providing an early assist in a 3–3 draw.
+Krychowiak played 77 minutes and received a yellow card.
+Although registered for the entire season, Polish media reported that this was expected to be his only appearance for Mazur, as filming was taking place for an upcoming Amazon Prime documentary titled "Krychowiak: krok od szczytu" (“Krychowiak: A Step from the Top”).

+The match drew an unusually large crowd for the regional league, with several hundred spectators attending and national media covering the event.
+His move to Radzymin was facilitated by rapper and Mazur player Kuba “Quebonafide” Grabowski, who had previously attracted attention by joining the club himself.

+On 27 October 2025, Krychowiak announced his retirement from professional football on his Instagram.
+Two days later, he appeared in another league fixture for Mazur, a 2–0 win over Świt Nowy Dwór Mazowiecki's reserve team.

 International career

 Youth career

 Krychowiak represented Poland under-20s at the 2007 FIFA U-20 World Cup and scored a free kick against Brazil, the only goal of the match.
-He was the youngest outfield player named to the Polish U20 squad.
+He was the youngest outfield player named to the Poland U20 squad.
 He helped the U20 national side progress before being eliminated by Argentina U20 in the round of 16 of the tournament.
 Krychowiak went on to make seven appearances and scoring once for the U20 side.

 In May 2009, Krychowiak was called up to the Poland U21 team for the first time.
 He made his U21 debut, playing the whole game in the centre-back position, in a 2–1 loss against Sweden U21 on 5 June 2009.

 Two years later, Krychowiak was called up to the U21 team for the first time.
 He his first appearances in a 3–0 win against Albania U21 on 2 September 2011.
 This was followed up by captaining the U21 side in a 2–0 loss against Russia U21.
 On 11 October 2011, he scored his first Poland U21 goal, in a 4–3 win against Albania U21.
 Krychowiak then scored twice for the U21 side in a 4–2 win against Moldova U21 on 1 June 2012.
 He went on to make 11 appearances and scoring three times for Poland U21.